 So you are more of a beer drinker than a French wine drinker?
 No problem, you’ll find beer everywhere in France.
 There are a lot of regional beer microbreweries, and larger popular French beer brands (although we do also drink all kinds of foreign beers).

-In French, we use a lot of English words to describe beer… So I listed here some of the words that can be different.
+The French beer vocabulary is not extremely different from the English beer vocabulary: we use a lot of English words to describe beer… So I listed here some of the words that can be different.
 For more, I suggest your check out Wikipedia.

 - La bière – beer

 - Une bière – a beer, either by the glass or the bottle

 - Le verre – a glass

 - Une chope the bière – a beer mug

 - Une bière pression – on tap beer

 - Une pinte – a pint – note the French pronunciation: p-in nasal-t.